-The following measures shown in Table 35 must be implemented in accordance with the CNVMP and CoA D39 to minimise the potential impacts from the works.
+The following measures shown in Table 38 must be implemented in accordance with the CNVMP and CoA D39 to minimise the potential impacts from the works.
 Reference to applicable CoA and Revised Environmental Mitigation Measures (REMMs) are provided for each of these measures.

-Table 35 Recommended Mitigation and Management Measures
+Table 38 Recommended Mitigation and Management Measures

 ID Project stage Measure Reference / Notes NV01 Scheduling Where feasible and reasonable, construction should be carried out during the approved Project working hours.
 Work generating high noise and/or vibration levels should be scheduled during less sensitive time periods.
 CoA D35 NV02 Highly noise intensive works (ie concrete sawing, rock hammering and vibratory rolling) should only be undertaken during the following approved hours, unless otherwise assessed and justified: 7 am to 6 pm Mondays to Fridays, inclusive; and 8 am to 1 pm Saturdays; and at no time on Sundays or public holidays.
 CoA D36 REMM NV04 NV03 Provide appropriate respite periods as per the Sydney Metro CNVS when highly noise intensive works are undertaken or during periods of high noise impacts (eg one hour of respite for every three hours of noise intensive work).
 CoA D36 REMM NV02, NV03 NV04 Carry out community consultation to determine the need and frequency of respite periods, as required by the CoA.
 This should include consultation with the Rosehill Gardens Racecourse.
 CoA D38, D41, D51 REMM NV01, NV15 NV05 Co-ordination should occur between potentially interacting projects to minimise concurrent or consecutive works in the same areas, where possible.
 CoA D50, REMM NV18 NV06 Noise generating work in the vicinity of potentially-affected community, religious, educational institutions and noise and vibration-sensitive businesses and critical working areas (such as theatres, laboratories and operating theatres) resulting in noise levels above the NMLs must not be timetabled within sensitive periods, unless other reasonable arrangements with the affected institutions are made at no cost to the affected institution.
 CoA D41 NV07 During night-time works at the Clyde MSF, high noise generating activities should be avoided in the vicinity of the Rosehill Gardens Racecourse Stables (eg <100 m).
 Work adjacent to the stables should be scheduled for less sensitive periods.
 CoA D42, Best Practice Appendix C NV08 Site Layout Compounds and work areas should be one-way to minimise the need for vehicles to reverse.
 CoA D42, Best Practice NV09 Stationary sources of noise, such as generators, should be located away from sensitive receivers.
-CoA D42, Best Practice NV10 Contractor management Training should be provided to project personnel, including relevant sub-contractors, on noise and vibration requirements and the location of sensitive receivers during inductions and toolbox talks.
-CoA D42, Best Practice NV11 Heavy Vehicles Delivery vehicles should be fitted with straps rather than chains for unloading, wherever possible.
+CoA D42, Best Practice NV10 Contractor management NV11 Heavy Delivery vehicles should be fitted with straps rather than chains for unloading, wherever possible.
 CoA D42, Best Practice NV12 Truck drivers should avoid compression braking as far as practicable.
 CoA D42, Best Practice